TomasM30/FEUP-CGRA/tp1/README.md

 ### Modifying the interface

 It was also necessary to modify the interface, so that we could change what objects were being displayed.
 First we had to create the objects in the `init` function, that would simply be a boolean that would be true if the object was being displayed, and false if it was not.
 Then we had to add a new button in `MyInterface.js` that would change the value of the boolean.
-HAving this buttons, we just added a new `if` statement in the `display` function, that would call the `display` method of the object if the boolean was true.
+Having this buttons, we just added a new `if` statement in the `display` function, that would call the `display` method of the object if the boolean was true.

 ### Conclusion